orpazush/projects/jump_in/README.md

    - 4. 'undo' - to cancel the last movement

  * Parts Rules:
-   - Mushrooms - are stationary & cannot be moved (1 space)
+   - Mushrooms - are stationary & cannot be moved (1 space on the board)
-   - Foxes - can only move backward or forward. foxes cannot jump over
+   - Foxes - can only move backward or forward.
-             obstacles (2 spaces)
+           - foxes cannot jump over obstacles (2 spaces on the board)
    - Rabbits - move by jumping horizontally or vertically over one or more
             spaces with obstacles (other rabbits, mushrooms, foxes or
             combination of these)